stopabidi/ai-architecture/JOURNEY.md

 ## Prologue: The Beginning (September 2025)
 Moved to the UK to start my MBM (Master of Business Management) at Cardiff University.
 The second I got here, I saw how bad the job market was.
 The Institute of Student Employers reported 140 applications per graduate vacancy.
 Graduate hiring fell 8%.
 A third of all job listings were ghost jobs posted with no intent to hire.
 I was scared.
 A degree on its own wasn't going to set me apart.
 I needed to build something, a marketable skill that most people didn't have.

+I had a MacBook air (Tim) that I initially decided to use for Uni work.

-I had a gaming PC: 7800X3D, RTX 5070Ti, 32GB DDR5.
+I also had a gaming PC (which I named Pandora): 7800X3D, RTX 5070Ti, 32GB DDR5.
 Built it for games, not for AI.
 But it was sitting there doing nothing most of the time.

 So I looked at it and thought, let me see what this thing can do.